uheerme/looset-landing/index.md

   block: one-column-1
   headline: Source Code is rarely clean
   content: The problem is when we are facing a big code base that we don't know, it
-    would be great if every project is split well in modules, have good documentation and functions and variables are named accordingly with the domain entities.
+    would be great if every project is split well in modules, have good documentation, tests and functions and variables are named accordingly with the domain entities, but this is not always true.
 - template: content-feature
   block: feature-1
   media_alignment: Left